 Recipe from My Baking Addiction

 - zest from 2 large lemons

 - 1/2 cup vegetable oil

 For the glaze

-In a large bowl, combine the sugar and lemon zest, mixing with your fingertips until fragrant.
+- In a large bowl, combine the sugar and lemon zest, mixing with your fingertips until fragrant.
 Whisk in the egg, vegetable oil and vanilla until combined.
-Stir in zucchini.
+Stir in the zucchini.

-Once the bread is cooled, prepare the glaze.
-In a medium bowl, whisk together the confectioners' sugar, lemon juice and vanilla.
+- Once the bread has cooled, prepare the glaze.
+In a medium bowl, whisk together the confectioners' sugar, lemon juice and vanilla until a thick consistency has been reached.
+Add more sugar or lemon juice to reach desired consistency.
 Drizzle the glaze over the bread.
-Serve.
+Slice and serve.

 Store wrapped in plastic wrap in the refrigerator for 4-5 days.

 Wrap in tin foil and freeze for several months.